Toluna-IP/tolunaintegratedpaneldocs/notifications/quotastatus.md

 ### Formats Available

-Quota status notifications are avialable in JSON and XML formats.
+Quota status notifications are available in JSON and XML formats.
 Below are examples in the JSON format.

 ### Example JSON Request
 ```plaintext